mvtiaine/audacious-uade-tools/README.md

 Identify Amiga exotic modules and tracker music from audio files or via microphone.

-The tool uses simple brute force approach for chroma similarity matching, so can be a bit slow.
-On M4 Max it takes from half a minute to a minute or two depending on input length.
+The tool uses simple brute force approach for chroma similarity matching.
+On M4 Max it takes about 10 seconds, depending on input length.
 All CPU cores are utilized.

 Proper implementation should use something like https://github.com/acoustid/acoustid-index or https://github.com/acoustid/pg_acoustid